 Below is a postcard of the French infantry corps called French Zouave from French North Africa

 Britain fought alongside its troops from the British Commonwealth such as Canada, Australia, New Zealand, Ireland, Newfoundland and its Colonial Empire such as troops from India and other colonies.
 China, Japan, Russia were fighting with the Allies against Germany, Austria-Hungary, Bulgaria and the Ottoman Empire.
-Many more countries joined the conflict – click here to see all the participants in World War I.
+More countries joined the conflict – about 32.

 Postcard below shows Britain Sir Douglas Haig introducing Sir Pertab Singh of India to Gen Joffre of France.